Resonances for large one-dimensional "ergodic" systems

 Hence, we obtain the second point of Proposition~\ref{pro:6}.
-The last point of this proposition is then an immediate consequence of the arguments developed to obtain the second point if one takes into account the following facts: \begin{itemize} \item the minimal distance between the Dirichlet eigenvalues of $H^\N_{\omega,L}$ is bounded from below by $L^{-4}$ (see~\eqref{eq:105}), \item the growth of the function $E\mapsto S_L(E)+e^{-i\theta(E)}$ near its zeros (i.e. the resonances) is well controlled by Proposition~\ref{pro:7}. \end{itemize} Indeed, this implies that the resonances of $H^\N_{\omega,L}$ are simple in $\{I+i[-e^{-\sqrt{L}},0)$ (one can choose larger rectangles) and that near each resonance one can apply Rouch{\'e}'s Theorem to control the zero of $\Xi_\omega$.
+The last point of this proposition is then an immediate consequence of the arguments developed to obtain the second point if one takes into account the following facts: \begin{itemize} \item the minimal distance between the Dirichlet eigenvalues of $H^\N_{\omega,L}$ is bounded from below by $L^{-4}$ (see~\eqref{eq:105}), \item the growth of the function $E\mapsto S_L(E)+e^{-i\theta(E)}$ near the resonances (i.e. its zeros) is well controlled by Proposition~\ref{pro:7}. \end{itemize} Indeed, this implies that the resonances of $H^\N_{\omega,L}$ are simple in $I+i[-e^{-\sqrt{L}},0)$ (one can choose larger rectangles) and that near each resonance one can apply Rouch{\'e}'s Theorem to control the zero of $\Xi_\omega$.
 Note that this also yields $\omega$-almost surely, there exists $c_\omega$ such that

 This completes the proof of Proposition~\ref{pro:6}. .2cm Theorem~\ref{thr:21} is a consequence of the following \begin{Th} There exists $\tilde c>0$ such that, $\omega$ almost surely, for $L\geq1$ sufficiently large one has